- False banana

-The major components of Pawpaw are compounds known as acetogenins.
+The major components of pawpaw are compounds known as acetogenins.
 They prevent the cell from making ATP, an important energy source.
-In lab studies, the extract was shown to kill cancer cells that were resistant to commonly used chemotherapy drugs such as Adriamycin, and appear to be more toxic to cancer cells than to normal cells.
-However, this has not been shown in humans.
-The plant extract is used in anti-lice shampoo and in pesticides.
+In lab studies, the extract killed cancer cells resistant to commonly used chemotherapy drugs such as adriamycin.
+It also appeared to be more toxic to cancer cells than to normal cells.
+However, studies on these effects have not been conducted in humans.

 Pawpaw extract has been shown to be effective as an anti-lice shampoo.